Today I’m sharing an outdoor tassel garland tutorial that is inexpensive but so cute!

 The way these tablecloths are folded could vary, but mine had a side that was all folds, and another side with some folds and ends.
-I made the side with all the folds the top, and I cut apart everything at the bottom.
+I made the side with all the folds on the top, and I cut apart everything at the bottom.

-I then left around a 2 inch border on top, and I cut 1 inch slits all the way down.
+I then left around a 2-inch border on top, and I cut 1-inch slits all the way down.

-Next I went through and cut them into smaller groupings – I had about 10 “slits” in each grouping.
+Next, I went through and cut them into smaller groupings – I had about 10 “slits” in each grouping.

 Now it’s time to make the tassel loop.
-You unfold and lay out the tassel (remember we kept the fold at the top).
+You unfold and layout the tassel (remember we kept the fold at the top).
 You just fold and fold and fold until you’re left with a pretty thin folded strip.

 Hang in there – you’re almost done!
 You fold the folded strip in half to create the loop.